ryanburda/nvim-tmux-wm/README.md

 # Resize bindings
 # NOTE: Update the path to match where you cloned this plugin (This should work for lazy.nvim)
-# TODO: see if there is another way to do this besides specifying a path to a file.
 NVIM_TMUX_RESIZE_SCRIPT="$HOME/.local/share/nvim/lazy/nvim-tmux-navigator/scripts/resize_tmux_pane.sh"

 bind-key -n 'M-h' if-shell "$is_vim" 'send-keys M-h' "run-shell -b '$NVIM_TMUX_RESIZE_SCRIPT L 3'"